Floflis/Floflis-DNA/README.md

 * themes
 * receive updates from native dat (when it is available)
 * GitLab releases
-* Dat releases
-* ZN releases
-* suggest to download upgrade from Dat/IPFS
+* suggest to download upgrade from IPFS
-* remove/uninstall modules and features, such as `flo`
+* option to remove/uninstall modules and features, such as `flo`
 * upgrade module instead of relying on `floflis` (install.sh will also use it)
 * modular changelog
 * detect a installation that were canceled without user asking
-* tell when install.sh isn't exec as root